-As part of the compliance requirement of the Corporate Governance code for listed companies and legal entities issued by Qatar Financial Markets Authority, and the instructions of Qatar Central Bank, Doha Bank as a Public Qatari Shareholding Company listed in Qatar Stock Exchange is required to disclose the extent to which it complies with the provisions of the code.
-Doha Bank believes that applying a proper corporate governance framework is essential to assist the Bank in achieving its goals in addition to improving its internal and external working environment, protecting stakeholders' interests, and distributing roles and responsibilities in an ideal way.
+As part of the compliance requirement of the Corporate Governance Code for listed companies and legal entities issued by Qatar Financial Markets Authority, and the instructions of Qatar Central Bank, Doha Bank as a Public Qatari Shareholding Company listed in Qatar Stock Exchange is required to disclose the extent to which it complies with the provisions of the Code.
+Doha Bank believes that applying a proper corporate governance framework is essential to assist it in achieving its goals in addition to improving its internal and external working environment, protecting stakeholders' interests, and distributing roles and responsibilities in an ideal way.

-During the year, the bank was keen to enhance the corporate governance framework in accordance with the requirements of QFMA's Governance Code and QCB's Corporate Governance instructions through the following:
+The bank was keen to enhance the corporate governance framework in accordance with the requirements of QFMA's Governance Code and QCB's Corporate Governance instructions through the following:

-- 1. Updating and enhancing the Articles of Association of the Company. - 2.
-Updating and enhancing the policies and procedures' manuals of governance. - 3.
-Updating and applying the Charter of the Board of Directors and the Board Committees. - 4.
-Following the best practices adopted in Qatar in this regard.
+- 1. Updating and enhancing the policies and procedures' manuals of governance. - 2.
+Updating and applying the Charter of the Board of Directors and the Board Committees. - 3.
+Following the best practices adopted in Qatar in this regard. - 4.
+Updating and enhancing the Articles of Association of the Company when needed.

-As illustrated in this report, we at Doha Bank confirm our compliance with the requirements of Corporate Governance code issued by Qatar Financial Markets Authority and the instructions issued by Qatar Central Bank.
-The compliance assessment performed by the bank on 31 December 2019 has concluded that the bank complies with Qatar Financial Markets Authority's Governance Code and related regulations including provisions of the Governance Code, except the following:
+As illustrated in this report, we at Doha Bank confirm our compliance with the requirements of the Law and Regulations of Qatar Financial Markets Authority and other relevant legislation, including the provisions of the Governance Code.
+The compliance assessment performed by the bank on 31 December 2021 has concluded that the bank has the procedures that ensure compliance with the Qatar Financial Market Authority Law and Regulations and other relevant legislation and that the bank is compliant with the provisions of the Code as on 31 December 2021.